aledeni/MCU_Weather_Station/README.md

 # MCU Weather Station

-The heart of the board is the ATmega328p microcontroller, it also features a 6-pin AVR-ISP connector for burning the bootloader and a USB connector with serial driver for programming the microcontroller.
-For connectivity, an ESP8266 Wi-Fi module is provided, connected to the ATmega328p.
+The heart of the board is the ATmega328P microcontroller, it also features a 6-pin AVR-ISP connector for burning the bootloader and a USB connector with serial driver for programming the microcontroller.
+For connectivity, an ESP8266 Wi-Fi module is provided, connected to the ATmega328P.
 The boards were ordered from China via the JLCPCB website (5 pcs at a cost of 31 EUR) and the components will be assembled and soldered by myself.
-The board schematic can be found in the MCU Weather Station.pdf file from this git repository.
+The board schematic can be found in the MCU_Weather_Station.pdf file from this git repository.

 __Why this board?__